MariaCarolinass/urban-disaster-monitor/dataset/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

-The dataset includes 2403 images.
+The dataset includes 3240 images.
-Objects are annotated in YOLOv8 format.
+Objects are annotated in YOLOv11 format.

 The following pre-processing was applied to each image:
 * Auto-orientation of pixel data (with EXIF-orientation stripping)
 * Resize to 640x640 (Stretch)
+* Auto-contrast via contrast stretching

-The following augmentation was applied to create 3 versions of each source image:
+The following augmentation was applied to create 2 versions of each source image:
+* Random rotation of between -15 and +15 degrees
+* Random shear of between -10° to +10° horizontally and -10° to +10° vertically
 * Salt and pepper noise was applied to 0.89 percent of pixels